wp-plugins/smart-variations-images/readme.txt

 4. Lens Zoom in action (activate it in WooCommerce > Configuration > Products Tab > Smart Variations Images)

 == Changelog ==

+= 1.2 =
+* Added option to prevent conflit with other plugins that maybe Removing/Adding action woocommerce_before_single_product_summary and woocommerce_product_thumbnails to insert their own gallery.
+* User can choose to "Enable WooCommerce default product image", SVI will work but may see some flickering when images change, this option is deactivated by default.

 = 1.1 =
 * Stable Version